fieldtrip/website/development/project/opm_helmet_design.md

 This approach does assume that you have imaging data available for your population.
 If you don't have the scans for your specific subjects (which is quite likely, especially if they are babies or kids), then you may be able to use an existing database with age-matched anatomical MRI data, for example the [Neurodevelopmental MRI Database](https://jerlab.sc.edu/projects/neurodevelopmental-mri-database/) from John E. Richards.

-In this case we are not going to use a large database with MRIs, but rather a small set to demonstrate the principle.
-This set of MRIs was constructed by taking an individual subject's MRI and scaling, rotating and translating that, to create some variability in the head size and in the position relative to the MRI scanner field-of-view.
+In this tutorial we are not going to use a large database with MRIs but only a small set of MRIs for practical and privacy reasons.
+This set of MRIs was constructed by taking an individual subject's MRI that was scaled, rotated and translated, to create some variability in the head size and in the position relative to the MRI scanner field-of-view.

 As before, the data is available from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design).
+You need to download the 10 `.nii` files from the population directory.

 We have prepared 10 different anatomical MRIs: